shupershuff/Diablo2RLoader/README.md

 The script will generate the .exe file if it doesn't exist.
 This is to prevent your browser considering it a dodgy file.
 To compile the .exe this requires .Net4.0.
 If you don't have it the script will prompt you to download this from Microsoft.
 A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.
 A submission has since been sent to Microsoft.
+If you have an Anti-Virus product installed you may need to manually add an exception to the .\SetText\ folder.

 Optional: If you don't trust me and want to build the .exe yourself you can do the following.
 1. Browse to the SetText Folder.